pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 You don't need to fill out the rest.
 We will look into that at a another blog of this series.
-For now we're good and we can click on
-\"Security\" either in the lower right corner or in the navigation at the top of the page.
+For now we're good and we can click on "Security" either in the lower right corner or in the navigation at the top of the page.